oracle-livelabs/developer/rest-services-for-adb-appDevLive/rest-enable-objects/rest-enable-objects.md

-# Modern Application Development with Oracle REST Data Services - REST Enable Business Logic and Custom SQL
+# How to build powerful, secure REST APIs for your Oracle Database - REST Enable Business Logic and Custom SQL

 ## Introduction